When form and feeling meet to tell the stories of today

 Time taken : >15mins

-As a young enthusiastic student-delegate in the ConversAsians conference of 2010, I was thrilled to be taking a masterclass by Aditi Mangaldas – a leading dancer and choreographer in the classical Indian dance form of kathak.
+As a young enthusiastic student-delegate in the ConversAsians conference of 2010, I was thrilled to be taking a masterclass by Aditi Mangaldas—a leading dancer and choreographer in the classical Indian dance form of kathak.
 With her kajal (kohl)-lined eyes, she began the session by explaining the dance form.

 As Aditi swirled around the Esplanade Rehearsal Studio to the rhythms of her accompanying tabla artist (the traditional percussion used in kathak), I couldn’t help but see flashes of this dance’s history.
-As a form, kathak can be seen as a mirror to the invasions that India had faced in its formative years.
-This classical North Indian dance was initially used as a form of worship for Hindu gods like Radha-Krishna during the Bhakti Movement in the 15th century.
-It was later adapted for court entertainment for the Muslim audience where Central Asian and Persian themes became part of its repertoire during the Mughal rule from the 16th to mid-18th century.
+As a form, kathak can be seen as a mirror to the invasions that India faced in its formative years.
+This classical North Indian dance was also initially used as a form of worship for Hindu gods like Radha-Krishna during the Bhakti Movement in the 15th century.
+It was later adapted for court entertainment for a Muslim audience where Central Asian and Persian themes became part of its repertoire during the Mughal period from the 16th to mid-18th century.

-Growing up in a household of businessfolk, and intellectuals of philosophy and the sciences, Aditi’s desire to dance and create dance was born out of an atmosphere of freedom, an ambience in which ideas and imaginations were encouraged to flow and flower.
+Growing up in a household of businessfolk and intellectuals of philosophy and the sciences, Aditi’s desire to dance and create dance was born out of an atmosphere of freedom, an ambience in which ideas and imaginations were encouraged to flow and flower.

-In India, she was awarded the Gujarat Sangeet Natak Academy Award in 2007 as well as the National Sangeet Natak Akademi Award in 2013 – which she declined.
-In an open letter she wrote, “The category (Creative and Experimental Dance) in which I have been selected is incorrect…Over the years, I have persevered towards preserving, making it relevant, letting it harmoniously and homogeneously evolve, helping the stream of kathak to expand and be ever rejuvenating and full of energy and life.”
-I recall being stumped and yet full of admiration for this artist who stands firm in what she believes and for dispelling the need for labels.
+In India, she was awarded the Gujarat Sangeet Natak Academy Award in 2007 as well as the National Sangeet Natak Akademi Award in 2013—which she declined.
+In an open letter, she wrote: “The category (Creative and Experimental Dance) in which I have been selected is incorrect… Over the years, I have persevered towards preserving, making it relevant, letting it harmoniously and homogeneously evolve, helping the stream of kathak expand and be ever rejuvenating and full of energy and life.”
+I recall being stumped and yet full of admiration for this artist who stood so firm on what she believed in and dispelled the need for labels.

-Although critics and reviewers tend to classify her works with the binary “traditional” or “contemporary”—one that has had contentious repercussions—to Aditi they are two sides of the same coin as her works are still based on the rigour of classical kathak training and strengthened with the yoga spine.
-To understand this, one just needs to watch her vibrant kathak training sessions at her Drishtikon studio in New Delhi.
+To understand this, one just needs to watch her vibrant training sessions at her Drishtikon studio in New Delhi.
 To Aditi, it is more important to look at the work with “a fresh new mind, new thought, new energy” for that constant novelty is “inherent in great artistic form”.
 As Leela Venkatraman from The Hindu writes, “…spectacular was Aditi Mangaldas, whose kathak, while innovative, derived totally from parampara (a longstanding tradition).”

 To her, “heritage needs to move, to evolve.
 If I am aging, my dance must age with me”.
-When asked about what it means to be true to the roots, Aditi’s metaphor of being a river that constantly rejuvenates itself is one that highlights her dance-life philosophy – life, the environment and the body of kathaka all provide rich fodder for her to explore and enter unchartered seas to create timeless works.
+When asked about what it means to be true to the roots, Aditi’s metaphor of being a river that constantly rejuvenates itself is one that highlights her dance-life philosophy—life, the environment and the body of kathaka all provide rich fodder for her to explore and enter unchartered seas to create timeless works.

-So, it is in the detailing and going deeper into the work itself, beyond binary boundaries, that Aditi is perhaps convinced has the potential to draw the audience into the work.
+So it is in the detailing and going deeper into the work itself, beyond binary boundaries, that Aditi is perhaps convinced has the potential to draw the audience into the work.
 While her more conventional kathak pieces revolve around themes instead of the typical style of lecture-demonstrations, her current works based on kathak training offer the form through “absorption”.

-Thus, looking at her body of works, it is evident that Aditi Mangaldas is a kathaka who is spearheading tales of today – tales that are imbued with complex emotions and replete with energies that can change the shape of artmaking and art-reception.
+Thus, looking at her body of works, it is evident that Aditi Mangaldas is a kathaka who is spearheading tales of today—tales that are imbued with complex emotions and replete with energies that can change the shape of artmaking and art-reception.

 Contributed by: